Built With

 What RAG (Retrieval-Augmented Generation) Enables

-Grounded responses that reference specific documents, pages, and sources for verifiability
+Grounded responses referencing specific documents and sources for verifiability

-Real-time knowledge updates without expensive model retraining or fine-tuning procedures
+Real-time knowledge updates without model retraining or fine-tuning

-Chunk management and metadata filtering for precise control over what knowledge the agent accesses
+Chunk management and metadata filtering for precise knowledge access

 In Practice